 Panasonic to boost battery output at Tesla's Nevada Gigafactory - Nikkei

-(Reuters) - Japan's Panasonic Holdings Corp will expand the production of electric vehicle batteries at a factory in Nevada jointly operated with Tesla Inc, Nikkei reported on Monday, citing people familiar with the matter.
+(Reuters) -Japan's Panasonic Holdings Corp will expand the production of electric vehicle batteries at a factory in Nevada jointly operated with Tesla Inc, the Nikkei reported on Monday, citing people familiar with the matter.

 The company's unit, Panasonic Energy, will install a 15th production line at Gigafactory Nevada, the report said.